Median Income

 Safety Score

-Gifford has an average annual temperature of 74°F (24°C).
-Winters average 64°F in January while summers reach 83°F in July.
-Annual precipitation is 56.4 inches.
+Gifford has a warm climate with an average annual temperature of 74°F (24°C).
+Winters average 64°F in January while summers reach 83°F in July / relatively mild seasonal variation.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 56.4 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 20 feet, near sea level.

 Temperature